Arniiiii/AddBoost.cmake/README.md

  - [x] You can install the AddBoost.cmake on your SYSTEM !!!
 Use `-DAddBoost.cmake_INSTALL=ON` command line option at configuring and install as a usual CMake package.
 And yes, it supports versioning! `find_package(AddBoost.cmake 3.7.2)`
  - [ ] Internally, this uses my fork of CPM with better logging handling.
 Waiting until PRs for CPM are going to be reviewed...
  - [ ] Cannot check existence of header only components of installed Boost, since it relies on functionality of `find_package(Boost ${VERSION} ${COMPONENTS})`.
 Therefore, set version of Boost you need so that it have the library.
+ - [ ] (CPM's problem) Almost impossible to get a reason why it failed to use an installed Boost if `-DCPM_USE_LOCAL_PACKAGES=1`.
+Temporary solution: `-DCPN_LOCAL_PACKAGES_ONLY=1` will show the reason, but it has a problem too: it will make all CPM to only find packages, not add.
+But it works, trust me.
+ - [ ] (CPM's problem) To use patches or any version of Boost before 1.85.0, consider specifing any folder for caching downloaded sources via `-DCPM_SOURCE_CACHE=/path/to/a/folder/for/downloaded/sources/` .
+On Linux, you may use `~/.cache/cpm` (per user) , `./.cache/cpm` (per work folder) or whatever else.
  - [x] You can apply your patches to Boost.
 Before calling the ~~function~~ macro `add_boost(...)`, define variable `BOOST_ADD_MY_PATCHES` to be a path to folder in which there's  `*.patch` in such layout:
 ```
 patches/